FirebaseExtended/codelab-rules/index.lab.md

 > aside positive
 >
 > In rules, there are two important objects that you'll use again and again.
-The
+The first is the `resource`, the document before the operation takes place.
+In the case of creates, nothing has been written yet, so `resource` is null.
+>
-> first is the `request` object, and it has two important components: the `request.
-> auth` object for the user who wants access, and the `request.resource` object
+> The other imporant object is `request`, and it has two important fields: the `request.auth` object is the user who wants access.
+For `update` and `create` requests, the `request.resource` object is the document as it will be written if their operation succeeds; it isn't present for read requests.
-> they'd like access to.
-In case of attempts to write, `request.resource` is the
-> object that they'd like to write.
-The other main object is `resource`, the
-> document as it's already written in Firestore.
-In the case of creates, nothing
-> has been written yet, so `resource` is null.

 The first condition for the create will be:
 ```
-request.auth.uid == request.resource.data.authorUID
+request.resource.data.authorUID == request.auth.uid
 ```

 Next, documents can only be created if they include the three required fields, `authorUID`,`createdAt`, and `title`.
 (The user doesn't supply the `createdAt` field; this is enforcing that the app must add it before trying to create a document.)
 Since you only need to check that the attributes are being created, you can check that `request.resource` has all those keys: